enviodev/docs/docs/configuration-file.md

 - `description` - Description of the project
 - `networks` - Configuration of the blockchain networks that the project is deployed on
   - `id` - Chain identifier of the network
-  - `rpc_url` - RPC URL that will be used to subscribe to blockchain data on this network
+  - `rpc_config` - RPC Config that will be used to subscribe to blockchain data on this network
+    - `url` -  URL of the RPC endpoint
   - `start_block` - Initial block from which the indexer will start listening for events
   - `contracts` - Configuration for each contract deployed on the network
     - `name` - User-defined contract name